discovery of thrusters dating back… 31,000 years

 Credit: TraceoLab/ULiège

-Most recent claims about the early use of thrusters and bows in Europe and Africa relied exclusively on the size of projectile points to link them to these weapon systems.
+Most recent claims regarding the early use of thrusters and bows in Europe and Africa relied exclusively on the size of projectile points to link them to these weapon systems.
 However, ethnographic reviews and experimental tests have seriously challenged this reasoning by showing that arrowheads, darts, and spearheads can vary greatly in size, with overlapping ranges.

 The innovative approach developed by TraceoLab archaeologists combines ballistic analysis (Ballistics is the science which aims to study the movement of projectiles.) and mechanics (In everyday language, mechanics is the field of machines , engines, vehicles, organs…) of the fracture (In traumatology, the term fracture designates by definition a solution of…) to better understand the traces preserved on the flint points.
 “We conducted a large-scale experiment in which we fired replicas of Paleolithic projectiles with different weapons such as spears, bows and arrows. thrusters”, explains Noora Taipale, FNRS research fellow at TraceoLab.